top of page

 -

-Is the use of a tracking device illegal / harassment?In the UK we all have a defined legal Right to Privacy (Article 8 ECHR Act 1998) and protection from harassment/stalking.
+Is the use of a tracking device illegal ?In the UK we all have a defined legal Right to Privacy (Article 8 ECHR Act 1998) and protection from intrusion amounting to harassment/stalking.
 That Right is reduced if there is reasonable suspicion of involvement in crime and/or specific other matters.
 Even so, the surveillance methods used need to be a proportionate response to the matter being investigated and necessary to prove involvement.
 If the investigation meets this threshold the use of a device providing geographic information only is unlikely to be assessed as a disproportionately intrusive tactic, provided it is only deployed for the time necessary to acquire the required information and does not accrue private information on any other unconnected individual.
 It is worth highlighting key considerations at this point.
-The device only provides information on the device, evidentially this is weak.
+The device only provides information on the device (obviously).
 For example, a car with a tracking device installed reports solely on the movements of the device (car), it does not identify who is using the car.
+Evidentially this is weak and uncorroborated information.
 The device will require monitoring, maintaining and retrieval.
 There are costs attributed to this.
-Balancing the intelligence requirement against privacy rights.
-In the absence of specific legislation governing private sector surveillance activity there are a number of interpretations associated with the deployment of tracking devices.
-Our opinion, based on over twenty years experience of delivering surveillance within a legal framework is tracking devices, when deployed legitimately, accrue far less (private) information than physical surveillance (the deployment of a conventional surveillance team/operatives).
-The justification threshold for both tactics is the same.
+Balancing the intelligence requirement against privacy rights, in the absence of specific legislation governing private sector surveillance activity there are a number of interpretations associated with the deployment of tracking devices.
+Our opinion, based in over twenty years experience of delivering surveillance within a legal framework is tracking devices, when deployed legitimately, accrue far less (private) information than physical surveillance (the deployment of a conventional surveillance team/operatives).
+The justification threshold within this legal framework for both tactics is the same.
 In summary, tracking devices can be a useful tactic in building intelligence assessments and in assisting conventional surveillance teams.
-Used in isolation the information provided by them is uncorroborated, evidentially weak and specific to the device.
+Used in isolation the information provided by them is uncorroborated, evidentially weak and specific only to the device (not the subject).
 There are other legal considerations including how the device is deployed and handling the information it provides.

 -